hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 This value is displayed in the shooting range.
 Most weapons shoot exactly one bullet per shot.
 The only exception are shotguns, most of which shoot 8 bullets per shot.
 For shotguns this metric is also called pellet count.

 ## Damage per shot
-The damage per shot is calculated as $DmgPerShot = Damage \* Pellets$.
-Only for shotguns this value varies from the damage per bullet.
+The damage per shot is calculated as $DamagePerShot = Damage \* Pellets$.
 No measuring necessary.
+Only for shotguns does this value differ from the damage per bullet.

 ## Fire rate
 Currently, for all fully automatic weapons I am using the fire rates listed in-game.
 For all other weapons I measure the fire rates myself.
 I am doing this by emptying a magazine of size $n$ and measuring the time $t$ (in seconds) between the in-game ammo counter decreasing the first time and the ammo counter reaching 0.
 The fire rate in rounds per seconds is calculated as ${n-1 \\over t} rps$ and in rounds per minute as $60{n-1 \\over t} rpm$.
 It is important to subract $1$ from $n$ because the first bullet is shot immediatelly after pulling the trigger and therefor doesn't contribute to the measured time.
 Without subtracting $1$ the calculated fire rate would vary with the number of bullets shot (which of course can't be correct).